mattgiles/mujson/README.md

 logger = logging.getLogger()

 logHandler = logging.StreamHandler()
-# NOTE: we use `compliant_dumps` here mainly because the `JsonFormmatter` makes
+# NOTE: we use `compliant_dumps` because the `JsonFormmatter` makes use of
-# use of kwargs like `cls` and `default` which not all json libraries support.
+# kwargs like `cls` and `default` which not all json libraries support.
+(This
-# This would NOT be an issue if this were the ONLY usage of mujson at runtime.
+# would not strictly be a concern if this was the only use of mujson in a given
-# However, if there are other places in an application where `mujson.dumps` is
-# being used, we neither want to deny performance improvements which are
-# otherwise available to simple uses of `dumps` nor do we want to risk throwing
-# an error here if we go to use `dumps` and a non-compliant json function has
-# already been "negotiated" by mujson.
+# application, but better safe than sorry.)
 formatter = jsonlogger.JsonFormatter(json_serializer=compliant_dumps)
 logHandler.setFormatter(formatter)
 logger.addHandler(logHandler)